 If you want more control over the files you want to back up, this is the easiest and simplest method.
 All you need to do is connect your external drive to your Mac via USB cable, then copy over all the files that you need.

 This process takes a long time because you have to go back and forth between your external drive and your computer.
-The copying speed might also take a few minutes to a few hours, depending on the size of the files, type of port you are using, and the writing speed of your external drive.
+The speed of copying might vary from a few minutes to hours, depending on factors like the file size, the type of port in use, and the writing speed of your external drive.

 This manual backup method is ideal for those who don’t have too many files to copy or those who want to do selective backup.